miles-1/SkillsGroup/python/lesson00/README.md

 - The `@` points to where that profile is logged into, which is `Mindows`, the name I gave my computer.
 Yours will look different, and might be random numbers and letters instead.
 - Next, `MINGW64` is a program required to get git bash to run on Windows (aka Mac users won't see this in their terminal).
 - Next is `~`, which means "home directory".
 The home directory is the folder that contains your Desktop folder and Documents folder.
 In my case, my home directory is at `C:\Users\miles\`.
 The fact that the `~` is there means that the terminal is currently looking at my home directory, which is the default when you open the terminal.
 - The `$` just shows where you'll be typing commands.
+Mac users will see `%` instead.
 - If you were to hit enter (or type a command and hit enter), this same block of information will reappear, prompting you to enter another command until you close the terminal.

 Now let's try to learn a few commands to use.
 I'll go over a few examples and then type out a more comprehensive list of examples.